 “I flick the flashlight in the direction of the treeline and the light is shot back at me from five, six, maybe eight sets of flickering eyes.
 Dogs.
-They are standing there, just inside the treeline.
-Still, watchful.
+They are standing there, just inside the treeline; still, watchful.
 Dirty tousled hair springing up around their ears.
 Tails curled between their legs.
-Shoulders tense.
-They were big…”
+Shoulders tense…”

 This story was first published on “Journal of Nomads” in November last year.
 It’s an awesome blog and I was very pleased that they asked me for a story.
 Click here to check out some more stories on Journal of Nomads.